parssak/three-setup/README.md

 ## Scene
 This class is represents the entire scene/world.
 It handles setting up the renderer, resizing, and exposes a public function for adding a mesh to the scene.

+### SetupScene()
+Include any initialization of the Scene in here, such as lighting, meshes, fog, etc..

 ## Entity
 This abstract class is to be used as the superclass to all objects in your scene.
+`_id`: A unique identifier initialized when the Entity is created.
+`_scene`: A reference to the Scene singleton, useful for accessing other Entities in the scene by doing `this.scene.entities` `name?:` A non-unique value that can be given to an Entity.
+`inGroup?:` A boolean value for determine if an Entity is in a THREE.Group.
+Prevents double-rendering of both the Entity and it's parent group.

+### Start()
+Include any initialization logic.
+Note: The Entity is added to the Scene automatically, so do not include any logic for that in Start.

+### Update()
+Include any logic for updating the Entity.

+### BuildMesh()
+Include any setup for the Entity's mesh
 ### Usage

 First run `npm i` to download the required dependencies.